The BIST way

 Maria Mattiace

-What Maria enjoys the most is seeing the positive changes in the students.
-She wants them to feel secure and confident, while making them have a positive outlook.
-While acheiving these goals, Maria knows she has made a difference in their lives.
-When the children go home happy, Maria esteems she has achieved one of her goals.
+I have twenty-seven years experience as a Behaviour Specialist as well as a Educational Specialist for pupils with special needs.
+What I enjoy the most is seeing the positive changes in the pupils.
+I want them to feel secure and confident, while making them have a positive outlook.
+While achieving these goals, I know I have made a difference in their lives.
+When the children go home happy, I believe I have achieved one of my goals.

 An insight into Key Stage 1 & 2